jtipton25/BayesMRA/README.md

 To install the package from gitHub, [make sure you have the appropriate compiler](#make-sure-you-have-the-appropriate-compiler).
-Next, make sure you have the `devtools` packge installed.
+Next, make sure you have the `devtools` package installed.
 You can install the `devtools` package using

 ``` r
 install.packages("devtools")